libretro/docs/docs/library/ep128emu.md

 - Sinclair Joystick 1 - Joypad and fire button is mapped for Sinclair joystick 1.
 Only useful for ZX.
 Joystick inputs are emulated as keys: 1 (left), 2 (right), 3 (down), 4 (up), 5 (fire).
 - Sinclair Joystick 2 - Joypad and fire button is mapped for Sinclair joystick 2.
 Only useful for ZX.
 Joystick inputs are emulated as keys: 6 (left), 7 (right), 8 (down), 9 (up) ,0 (fire).
 - Protek Joystick - Joypad and fire button is mapped for Protek/AGF joystick.
 Only useful for ZX.
 Joystick inputs are emulated as keys: 5 (left), 6 (down), 7 (up), 8 (right) ,0 (fire).
-- External Joystick 3..6 - Joypad and fire button is mapped for external joystick 3..6.
-Only useful for Enterprise, very rarely used.
+- External Joystick 3..4 - Joypad and fire button is mapped for external joystick 3..4.
+External 3 and 4 are supported for Enterprise and for TVC (via a partial GameCard emulation).
+- External Joystick 5..6 - Only useful for Enterprise, very rarely used.

 ## Joypad